KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

     }
 ```

 If the value is `$null`, this will evaluate to `$false`.
 This is simple and easy to read, but be careful that it is looking for exactly what you are expecting it to look for.
 I read that line of code as `If $value has a value`, but thats not the whole story.
-That line is actaully saying `If $value is not $null or 0 or $false or an empty string` Here is a more complete sample of the same thing.
+That line is actually saying `If $value is not $null or 0 or $false or an empty string`.

+Here is a more complete sample of that statement.

 ``` posh
     if ( $null -ne $value -and $value -ne 0 and $value -ne '' and $value -ne $false )